navyanutakki/self-explain-ece-9143-submission/README.md

 **Self-Explain**

 Install all the required libraries as given in the requirements.txt.
-After downloading train.tsv, test,tsv and dev.tsv from the RoBERTa-SST-2 from data, submit the batch file for preprocessing as sbatch run_preprocessing.sh.
+After downloading train.tsv, test,tsv and dev.tsv from the RoBERTa-SST-2 from data, submit the batch file for preprocessing as ** sbatch run_preprocessing.sh **.
 After the preproceesing submit a batch file according to the required hardware configurations.